-28.6 Trust Domain for IP Passthrough
+29.5 Trust Domain for IP Passthrough

-Use this screen to view a list of public IP addresses/complete domain names which are allowed to access the Zyxel Device in IP Passthrough mode.
+Use this screen to view a list of public IP addresses/complete domain names which are allowed to access the Zyxel Device when IP Passthrough is enabled.
 IP Passthrough allows Internet traffic to go to a LAN computer behind the Zyxel Device without going through NAT.
 Make sure to enable IP Passthrough in Network Setting > Broadband > Cellular IP Passthrough.
-See Section 7.10 on page 110 for details.